-The goal of the U16HPP is to bring the best of the best athletes at the U16 level (born 2003 and 2004) together under common leadership to give these athletes improved athletic advantages while reducing costs and taking advantage of local resources.
+The goal of the U16HPP is to bring the best of the best athletes at the U16 level (born 2004 and 2005) together under common leadership to give these athletes improved athletic advantages while reducing costs and taking advantage of local resources.

-APRIL 9: Preliminary athlete selection the week of April 8th.
+APRIL 8-15th: Preliminary athlete selection the week of April 8th.

 FALL FITNESS TESTING: Mandatory attendance for all program members.
 Date & location TBD.

 **While AOA will do its best to stick to these dates the timeline is subject to change as camps and flights are booked.
-Please stay close to this web page as we build our the 2018 program.
+Please stay close to this web page as we build our the 2019 program.
 Thank you.

-Women Beep Test-9, Box Jump-50 40cm box, Toes to Bar-4, Hex Rail-x3 both ways in under 30 sec.
+Women: Beep Test-9, Box Jump-50 40cm box, Toes to Bar-3, Hex Railx3 both ways in under 39 sec.

-Men Beep Test-9.5, Box Jump-55 40 cm box, Toes to Bar-4, Hex Railx3 both ways in under 30 sec.
+Men: Beep Test-9.5, Box Jump-55 40 cm box, Toes to Bar-3, Hex Railx3 both ways in under 35.7 sec.

-Core + A June Camp = $2430/$2630
+June Camp = $3,000 +HST*

-Core + B August Camp = $4630
+August Camp = $4,500 +HST*

 All flights are in addition to these fees.